Virginia Tech® home

 BUT — it's also an important part of the college experience and can lead to close friendships that last beyond your time at Virginia Tech.
 Here are our top tips for making the most of your roommate experience.

-• Discuss Schedules: What are your preferred sleep and study schedules?
+• What are your preferred sleep and study schedules?
 When will you be at class or work?

-• Respect Privacy and Belongings: What items can be shared?
+• What items can be shared?
 What are your individual needs regarding privacy?

-• Keep It Clean: How will you work together to keep your space clean?
+• How will you work together to keep your space clean?
 What chores will be done and how often?

-• Plan for Communication & Compromise: How will you handle conflict?
+• How will you handle conflict?
 Discuss concerns as soon as they arise and plan for compromise.
-If you and your roommate can't reach an agreement after discussing your concerns with each other, contact your Student Leader.
+If you and your roommate cannot reach an agreement after discussing your concerns with each other, contact your Student Leader (SL).

 • What time do you wake up?
 Are you a light sleeper?
 Do you take naps?